Meet the Staff Team of Swan Lake Christmas Hill Nature Sanctuary

 My interests include nature observation, studying landscape ecology and promoting sustainable land stewardship and self-sufficiency.
 I am especially fond of growing food and foraging for wild plants and mushrooms.

-Sanctuary Maintenance Worker
+Nature Sanctuary Maintenance Worker

 I am a graduate of the Camosun College Environmental Technology Program and have training and work experience in the trades.
 My goal in doing site work at the Sanctuary is to help preserve and restore habitat for the many rare and amazing plant and animal species that inhabit our region.
 I began working for the Sanctuary in June 2019 as a summer student, and have been working here full time since December of that year.